ICMLAnonymousSubmission/T-REX/README.md

 #### Recall

-Calculate Recall between the predicted attention map and ground truth.
+Calculate the Recall between the predicted attention map and ground truth.

 This metric could also be used with ModelEvaluationCallback to calculate Recall after each training epoch.